Fauve-mce/Elia-gardManager-backend/README.md

 ## 🔗 Frontend
 This project works with the Elia-gardManager-backend.
-Ensure that the frontend is running before launching the frontend.
+Ensure that the bacckend is running before launching the frontend.

 ## 🔗 Frontend Repo:
 [Elia GardManager Backend](https://github.com/Fauve-mce/elia-gardmanager-frontend)